-When it comes to Coding Jokes, puns are king!
+When it comes to coding jokes, puns are king!
 I love cracking jokes with my coding buddies.
 They make long coding sessions way more fun! 😄

 Last week, I shared a pun during a team meeting.
 Everyone laughed, even the boss!
 We need more laughter in tech, don’t you think?